Green House People

 Victor Anderson was a Green member of the London Assembly from 2000 to 2003.
 He previously worked as a researcher for Cynog Dafis, joint Green-Plaid Cymru MP for Ceredigion.
 He is also a published academic, writing for the New Economics Foundation and publishing Alternative Economic Indicators, a book which challenged the use of GDP as the central measure of economic activity.

 Jonathan Essex is a chartered engineer and environmentalist.
 He has worked for engineering consultants and contractors in the UK, Bangladesh and Vietnam.
-He is currently sustainable construction manager at Bioregional, an environmental charity.
-This work has included developing strategies for a social enterprise ecopark, Pushing Reuse, and decarbonising the UK construction and housing industries.
+This work has included developing strategies for a social enterprise ecopark, Pushing Reuse, and for decarbonising the UK construction and housing industries.
+His current work focuses on improving the sustainability and resilience of livelihoods and infrastructure investments worldwide.

 Brian Heatley is a former senior civil servant.
 He has worked amongst other things on on policy, finance and planning for major government training programmes, and earlier on support for small businesses, the privatisation of British Telecom and on the regulation of the financial sector.
 He has masters degrees in mathematics and history.
 He was co-author with Andy Dobson of the Green Party's 2010 and 2015 General Election manifestos.